Malakan/atomia/README.md

 On Android:
 -----------

-Copy atomia.apk (available on this repo) on your phone or tablet and install it.
+Copy Atomia-1.0-debug.apk (available on this repo) on your phone or tablet and install it.

   WARNING: it is necessary to allow installation from unknown source on your phone.

-Or create atomia.apk yourself with python-for-android, available at https://github.com/kivy/python-for-android
+Or create Atomia-1.0-debug.apk yourself with python-for-android, available at https://github.com/kivy/python-for-android

-  Read the README.rst